 I had a great time coming up with this vegan meatball recipe, and I hope you all enjoy it!
 Thanks again, Aileen, for letting me take over today!

 1 large eggplants (about 1 lb.), peeled and cut into 1-inch cubes

 2-3 tbsp. olive oil

-- A big pot of salted water should be brought to a boil.
+- For this Vegan Eggplant Meatballs Recipe, a big pot of salted water should be brought to a boil.
 Cook the eggplant in the pot, stirring constantly to ensure that all of the cubes are submerged.
 Cook for 8-10 minutes, or until the cubes are softened.
 Create your flax egg and put it aside whilst this is cooking.

 - Preheat the oven to 450 degrees Fahrenheit and cover a baking sheet with parchment paper or foil.
 In a big skillet, melt 2 teaspoons olive oil over medium-high heat.
-Cook the meatballs in the pan, turning them over many times, until they have a light coating.
+Cook the meatballs in the pan, turning them repeatedly until they have a light coating.
 (If possible, apply additional oil while flipping.)
 Remove the meatballs from the pan and place them on the baking sheet.

 - Cook for around 5 minutes in the oven.

-- Enjoy it with your favourite pasta and sauce!
+- Enjoy it with your favorite pasta and sauce!